7 - Wiek keuze

 Cause: Irregular burning of the wick.
 The cause may be an excessive presence of impurities.

 Solution : Use paraffin from European distributors who adhere to the guidelines of recognized compositions.
-The wick can also be rotated in the candle, as mentioned earlier.
+The wick can also be twisted in the candle, as mentioned earlier.

 Cause: White ash discharge around the end of the wick.
-The reason may be due to excessive impurity in the candle.
+The reason may be found in excessive impurity in the candle.

-Solution: Use clean products for indoor candles and apply the wick as previously mentioned.
+Solution: Use pure indoor candle products and apply the wick as previously mentioned.

 Article.
 Application